snowinmars/FerOmega/TranslationExamples.md

 ## Advices

 - Do escape with `[]` every string.
 Because `[boring]` will be translated as `'boring'`, but `boring` - as `'b' or 'ing'`.
+- Beware of operators' priority.
+Check out the `/Services/configs/` config prioritize.
+By default, the sql provider will restore all ambivalent brackets, f.e. `1 + 2 + 3` will be transformed into `( 1 + 2 ) + 3` to expose that it's ok.
 ## Examples

 #### Simple math